JarneRenders/Cycle-Permutation-Graphs/README.md

 `./genPermutationGraphs -pn 18`
 Generate all non-hamiltonian cycle permutation graphs of order 18 and send them to stdout.
 This is slightly faster than without -p, but graphs which are isomorphic will most likely be output.

+`./genPermutationGraphs -on 18`
+Generate all non-hamiltonian cycle permutation graphs of order 18 and send them to stdout.
+This is slightly slower than the previous method but faster than without -o.
+No isomorphic copies are output.

+`./genPermutationGraphs -ps 18`
+Generate all permutation snarks of order 18 and send them to stdout.
+Isomorphic copies will be output.
+In theory, this method can output graphs which are not permutation snarks, but in practice this does not happen up to order at least 46.
+This is the fastest way to generate permutation snarks.

+`./genPermutationGraphs -pS 18`
+Generate all permutation snarks of order 18 and send them to stdout.
+Isomorphic copies will be output.
+This will only output permutation snarks, but is slightly slower than using -s.

+`./genPermutationGraphs -oS 18`
+Generate all permutation snarks of order 18 and send them to stdout.
+No isomorphic copies will be output, but is slower than using -p.

 ## isPermutationGraph
 ### Short manual